sonukryadav/react-native/w1/2.native-elements-1/README.md

-### Native Elements
+### Native Elements - 1

-- Expo introduction
-- Native core components
+- Expo and React Native
+- Custom Buttons using Touchable Opacity and Pressable
+  - Touchable Opacity
+  - difference between Touchable Opacity, TouchableWithoutFeedback, TouchableNativeFeedback
+  - Pressable Component
-  - Touchable
+  - Difference between Touchable and Pressable
-  - Pressable
+  - Which to be used touchable or Pressable
-  - TextInput
+- TextInput in React Native

 ### Coding